Parahyangan (train): Facilities

-At present 17 trains of several types of Argo Parahyangan series operate.
-The latest Argo Parahyangan Excellence train is the fastest among different types, which takes journey at 2 hours and 50 minutes.
+At present 17 trains of several types of Parahyangan series operate.
+The latest Parahyangan Excellence train is the fastest among different types, which takes journey at 2 hours and 50 minutes.

-For the Turangga series, the train uses CC206 locomotive consisting of one generator train, six executive train carriages, and one dining car.
+For the Turangga series, the train uses CC206 locomotive consisting of one generator car, six executive train carriages, and one dining car.
 Harina series uses CC206 locomotive consisting of one economy train carriage, two business train carriages, four executive train carriages, one generator train, and one dining car.

-Argo Parahyangan Regular train series usually consists of four economies plus train carriages, four executive carriages, one dining, and one power generator car.
+Parahyangan Regular train series usually consists of four economy plus train carriages, four executive carriages, one dining, and one power generator car.
 As for the additional trains, the series consists of one generator train, one dining car, four executive train carriages, and three economy train carriages.

-The new configured train, which was inaugurated in March 2018, has capacity of 400 seats passengers per train, consisting of eight executive carriages, one dining train with praying facility, and one generator carriage.
+The new configured train, which was inaugurated in March 2018, has capacity of 400 seats passengers per train, consisting of eight executive class cars, one dining train with praying facility, and one generator car.
 Each coach has Two 32-inch TV, installed at the front and rear end, and two 19-inch screens hang on the ceiling of the train.
 The train is equipped with modern technology such CCTV and smoke detector.
 Seats have sleep and reading lights, audio jack for earphone or headset, fold-able mini tables on the armrests, and separate cabin baggage.

-Additionally Argo Parahyangan that departs from Gambir at 08.45 WIB and 18.45 WIB, and from Bandung at 05.00 WIB and 14.15 WIB, has one Priority class coach with seating capacity of 28 passengers.
+Additionally, some Parahyangan train consists have one added Priority class coach with seating capacity of 28 passengers.
 This train car has extra facilities such as audio video on demand (AVOD) in every seat, a minibar, 52-inch flat screen TV, special attendants, luxurious toilet, as well as premium seats.